Hav0/Analysis-On-Customer-Churn-/README.md

 In this project, I will be following the data analysis pipeline and performing ETL on a customer churn dataset from a Telecommunications company taken from Kaggle.com.

-**Goal**: Predict the churn status of newly registered customers into the service based on they average monthly bill, monthly data usage (Gb), daytime call length (min), number of calls using the service per day, and finally the customers current churn status.
+**Goal**: Predict the churn status of newly registered customers into the service based on their average monthly bill, monthly data usage (Gb), daytime call length (min), and the number of calls the customer makes using the service per day.

 Following the basic process of the data analysis pipeline, I will:

 1. Acquire the data
 2. Clean the data